tliron/em-dash/README.md

     journalctl -f _COMM=gnome-shell-ext

-So, in the end it might make more sense to just view all journalctl messages.
-Sigh.
+So, in the end it might make more sense to just view all journal messages and ignore the noise.

 #### Reference